 - An improved trafficable shared pedestrian zone for Birdwood Lane to provide level access to Birdwood Lane and Lane Cove Plaza

-In order to achieve this there will need to be a full excavation of the site involving digging down four levels.
+In order to achieve this we have fully excavated the site by digging down four levels.
 Work on the open space at ground level will not be possible until the car park is completed however there are plans for the project to be undertaken in a staged process to ensure as much car parking as possible is available during construction.
-There will however be a period of time where there is no public parking available on site.

 In 2008 Lane Cove Council adopted the Lane Cove Village Structure Plan.
 The Plan sets out the long term vision for how the Village should evolve over the coming decades and was developed following extensive research and community consultation.
 The Structure Plan recommendations include to:

 - Create an outdoor public domain between Rosenthal Avenue and Birdwood Lane.

 - Encourage a mix of uses on this site

 - Integrate the precinct with retail uses to the east and south